Undergraduate Course: Greek Literature of the Roman Empire (GREE10029)

 |Not being delivered|

-- Demonstrate (in the essay and exam) a clear knowledge of the language and style of Greek prose works of the Roman Imperial period as evident in the works of Longus and Lucian.
+- demonstrate (in the essay and exam) a clear knowledge of the language and style, and the generic affiliations and inheritance of Greek prose works of the Roman Imperial period as evident in the works of Longus and Lucian;

-- Show a clear awareness of the main literary, cultural and rhetorical phenomena and innovations which mark literature of the Second Sophistic.
+- show a clear awareness of the main literary, cultural and rhetorical phenomena and innovations which mark literature of the so-called Second Sophistic;

 |Graduate Attributes and Skills